Speaking Boldly. Changing the World for Christ.

 Romans 11:36 (NASB)

-Mission Statement, Purpose, and Core Values
+Vision, Mission Statement, Strategy, and Core Values

-Training homeschool students to speak boldly and change the world for Christ.
+To train homeschool students to speak boldly and change the world for Christ.

-- Facilitate opportunities for competition and training.
+- Facilitating opportunities for competition and training.

-- Build a world class community.
+- Building a world-class community.

 - We are organized and communicate effectively.